Chika (rapper)

 Jane Chika Oranika (born March 9, 1997), known mononymously as Chika (often stylized CHIKA), is an American rapper.
 She first garnered attention on social media before signing to Warner Records in 2019.
 The following year, she was included in XXL's 2020 Freshman Class and was nominated for the Grammy Award for Best New Artist.
+In July 2023 she released her album Samson: The Album, which was met with high praise from various music publications and critics alike.

 Early life

 Chika was born in Montgomery, Alabama.
 Because of her interest in music and slam poetry, she attended Booker T. Washington Magnet High School.
 She was accepted at the prestigious Berklee College of Music, but due to tuition costs, she enrolled at the University of South Alabama instead.
 She dropped out after her first year to focus on a music career.